pronovic/apologies/DEVELOPER.md

 ## Integration with IntelliJ or PyCharm

-For my day-to-day IDE, I use IntelliJ Ultimate with the Python plugin installed, which is basically equivalent to PyCharm.
+I have used both PyCharm and IntelliJ Ultimate with the Python plugin installed, which is basically equivalent except for the location of some configuration.
 By integrating Black and Pylint, most everything important that can be done from a shell environment can also be done right in IntelliJ.

-Unfortunately, it is somewhat difficult to provide a working IntelliJ configuration that other developers can simply import.
+Unfortunately, it is somewhat difficult to provide a working IntelliJ or PyCharm configuration that other developers can simply import.
 There are still some manual steps required.
 I have checked in a minimal `.idea` directory, so at least all developers can share a single inspection profile, etc.

 ### Prerequisites